-SPRING works in countries to build capacity to identify priority behaviors through formative research, nutrition assessments, and systematic reviews of other available data.
-Given the gap in global nutrition guidance for adolescents and WRA, SPRING has partnered with the Pan American Health Organization (PAHO/WHO), The United States Agency for International Development (USAID), the USAID-funded Food and Nutrition Technical Assistance III Project (FANTA), and other leaders in the field to identify key diet and eating practices for this group and explore effective options for promoting them.
-SPRING is committed to moving the focus on adolescent girls and WRA forward.
+Adolescence marks a critical period of biological and psychosocial growth and development that is unique from other phases in the lifecycle.
+To date, there is little good-quality evidence on diets and eating practices of adolescent girls in low- and middle-income countries.
+Given the gap in global nutrition guidance for adolescents and women of reproductive age, SPRING has partnered with the Pan American Health Organization (PAHO), the World Health Organization (WHO), the United States Agency for International Development (USAID), the USAID-funded Food and Nutrition Technical Assistance III Project (FANTA), and other leaders in the field to identify key diet and eating practices for this group and explore effective options for promoting them.